pingcap/tiflow/dm/docs/RFCS/20220124_enhance_task_manageability.md

 ![dm new task lifecycle](../media/dm-new-task-lifecycle.png)

-This is mainly achieved by adding a new `create task` action to create a new task in a stopped state, rather than directly creating and starting a task with `start-task` action.
+This is mainly achieved by adding a new command `dmctl task create` , which creates a stopped task instead of creating and starting a new task with single command `dmctl start-task`.

 ## Goals